 And you can use Message methods like walk() and get_content_type() to examine more-complex multipart MIME messages (digests, delivery reports, or whatever).

-1.4.3 Handling Inbound Attachments
+1.4.3 Attached and inline content

-Anymail converts each inbound attachment to a specialized MIME object with additional methods for handling attachments and integrating with Django.
-It also backports some helpful MIME methods from newer versions of Python to all versions supported by Anymail.
+Anymail converts each inbound attachment and inline content to a specialized MIME object with additional methods for handling attachments and integrating with Django.